MuttakinHasib/Al-Quran/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-One of the best Al Quran Desktop Application for macOS, Windows... with Dark & Light Mode
+One of the best Al Quran Desktop applications for macOS, Windows... with Dark & Light Mode

 ### Light Mode :